fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 #### Scripts

-The `scripts/` folder contains various python scripts used in the DATA Act broker backend install process, including the scripts that create the broker's backend database and handle the initial data population:
+The `scripts/` folder contains various python scripts used in the DATA Act broker backend install process as well as various utility scripts.

-- setupJobTrackerDB (Creates job_tracker database)
-- setupErrorDB      (Creates the error database)
-- setupUserDB       (Creates the user database)
-- setupAllDB        (Creates all of the needed databases)

-To clean out the databases for testing proposes, the following scripts are also provided:
+To clean out the databases for testing proposes, use the following scripts:

 - clearErrors (Clears error_metadata and file tables)
 - clearJobs (Clears job_dependency, job, and submission tables)